What is an ILR Exchange Program?

 Note: Students interested in the URV (Spain) Exchange Program must have basic Spanish language ability.

 The course selections will be similar to ILR courses, so many of them can be applied towards ILR elective credits.
 This can be an important factor for transfer students.

-- Students can earn up to 15 ILR elective credits for a semester-long program and up to 4 ILR elective credits for the RUC Summer Exchange Program.
+- -Students can earn up to 15 ILR elective credits for a semester-long program.

 Tuition and Costs

 Students on Exchange pay ILR tuition with NO additional fees (this can be a very good deal for in-state students).
 Room and board, books, airfare, in-country travel, visa fees, and all other personal expenses would be additional.
 Financial aid would apply.
-Students studying in Australia may apply for the Brooke and Glenn Grindlinger Australia Travel Award, a $2,500 award to cover travel costs, and students studying in China may apply for a special China Grant to help cover some of the costs.
+Students studying in Australia may apply for the Brooke and Glenn Grindlinger Australia Travel Award, a $2,500 award to cover travel costs.